Last Updated on

-2. Chest Foam Rolling – When we sit hunched over, our chest becomes tight, which can lead to neck, shoulder and back pain.
+2. Chest Foam Rolling – When we sit hunched over, our chest becomes tight, which can lead to neck, shoulder and back pain and perpetuate that hunched posture.
 A tight chest can cause the muscles stabilizing our shoulders to become overworked and can prevent the big muscles of our back from working.
 Both of which can lead to neck pain.

 That is why you need to roll out your chest.

 To roll out your chest, a blue foam posture ball is a great tool.
 You can use a smaller ball but then you will either need to place it up on books or against a wall to truly be able to dig into your chest.